OctoFarm/OctoFarm/README.md

 Should also work on but not tested: MacOS, anything else nodejs will run on.

 _Note_: Raspberry Pi's Raspbian OS doesn't officially support running MongoDB yet (MongoDB requires a 64bit kernel, whereas Raspbian's is 32bit), so in that case, you'll need an external database running on some other machine or VM.

+### Supported Browsers

+Currently OctoFarm only support Chrome, Chromium and Firefox.
+No other browsers have been tested and may produce bugs.
+Use one of the supported browsers for the best experience.

+ - Firefox currently has a bug where you can't add printers.
+This is down to firefox not handling editable html fields properly and you will need to use Chrome to input printers.

 ### Prerequisites